slamice/wri/hipsters/chapter02.md

 "Yea I know what you mean."
 When I really didn't.

-"It's getting pretty late.
-This city never sleeps but everyone is always tired."
-He smiled at himself profoundly.
+"It's getting pretty late."
+He sulked, then altogether smiled at himself profoundly.

 "I've been tired before I even got to this city."
 I chuckle truthfully, but it was impossible to know if he's listening.
 He didn't look at me yet or ever again and left it at that.
 He walked away straight faced, taking his bloodshot eyes with him.
 I mulled that over in my head, and I only heard silence above the muttering people and the droning music.